Accommodation in Zagreb is NOT INCLUDED in the fee. Accommodation IS ONLY INCLUDED in Zadar during the 3-day field trip.

 ZSEM summer school students can reserve their accommodation via ZSEM and they should state it in their online application form.

 Rooms in the student dormitory “Stjepan Radic ” have 2 beds, and two rooms share one bathroom as well as a small kitchenette.
 There is enough storage space for the residents.
-Rooms do not have air-conditioning system.
+Rooms do not have an air-conditioning system.
 WIFI Internet is not available in the dorm (you can access is only if you use EDUROAM network on your home university).
 Each floor is equipped with vending machines.
-There are bigger and smaller grocery shops to be found around the dormitory, restaurants and banks, as well as other necessary infrastructure.
-Dormitory “Stjepan Radic ” is 20 minutes away by public transportation from the city center on the north and 10 minutes away to the lake Jarun on the south, which is, during spring and summer, very popular area for recreation during the day and clubbing during the night.
+There are bigger and smaller grocery shops to be found around the dormitory, restaurants, and banks, as well as other necessary infrastructure.
+Dormitory “Stjepan Radic ” is 20 minutes away by public transportation from the city center on the north and 10 minutes away to the lake Jarun on the south, which is, during spring and summer, a very popular area for recreation during the day and clubbing during the night.
 It will take you approximately 40-45 minutes to get to the ZSEM.

-Room at student dormitory for entire stay of Summer School program is approximately 270 EUR.
+Room at student dormitory for the entire stay of the Summer School program is approximately 270 EUR.
 You are confirming your stay at the dormitory by paying the invoice for accommodation sent to you by ZSEM summer coordinators no later than June 1st.

 You can check in the student dormitory from June 24th.
 Check out is by July 16th.

 If you need more information, please contact our coordinators.

 If you do not wish to stay in the student dormitory, you can alternatively look for private accommodation on your own.